Talk Talk: Musical style and legacy

 Talk Talk's early work was new wave and synth-pop.
 They are subsequently described as art rock and post-rock.
 Their influence upon musicians exceeded the band's visibility among the general public.
 Along with the American band Slint, they are credited with inventing post-rock in their last two albums, Spirit of Eden and Laughing Stock.

-Artists who have praised the band or cited them as an influence include Jeff Ament of Pearl Jam, Kate Bush, Tears for Fears, Matthew Good, Radiohead, Doves, Shearwater, M83, Bark Psychosis, the Notwist, Cedric Bixler-Zavala of the Mars Volta, Steven Wilson of Porcupine Tree, Storm Corrosion (a collaboration between Wilson and Opeth's Mikael Åkerfeldt), Steve Hogarth of Marillion, Richard Barbieri of Japan and Porcupine Tree, and Death Cab for Cutie.
+Artists who have praised the band or cited them as an influence include Ólafur Arnalds, Jeff Ament of Pearl Jam, Tears for Fears, Matthew Good, Radiohead, Doves, Shearwater, M83, Bark Psychosis, the Notwist, Cedric Bixler-Zavala of the Mars Volta, Steven Wilson of Porcupine Tree, Storm Corrosion (a collaboration between Wilson and Opeth's Mikael Åkerfeldt), Steve Hogarth of Marillion, Richard Barbieri of Japan and Porcupine Tree, and Death Cab for Cutie.
 Guy Garvey of Elbow said: "Mark Hollis started from punk and by his own admission he had no musical ability.
 To go from only having the urge, to writing some of the most timeless, intricate and original music ever is as impressive as the moon landings for me."
 Talk Talk and Hollis are the main influence on the instrumental post-rock project Held By Trees, and it has come to involve many associates of the band.

 Bands such as Placebo, Weezer, the Divine Comedy, and the Gathering covered Talk Talk's song "Life's What You Make It", and No Doubt scored a global hit with a cover of "It's My Life" in 2003, which reached number 20 on the UK singles chart.
 Lights recorded a cover of "Living in Another World".